 What followed was politics as partisan as we have today.
 A House select committee, headed by John Quincy Adams, recommended impeachment.
 Adams, an abolitionist who disliked the fact that Tyler was a slave owner, attempted a constitutional amendment that would have removed the two-thirds vote requirement for overturning a veto in favor of a simple majority vote.
 The result was a failure of both the veto override and impeachment.
 Afterward, the stock market began what is referred to as the Antebellum Cycle, which was a bull run that lasted for the following decade.

 Andrew Johnson was the first President to have a successful impeachment vote returned against him.
 In an echo of modern-day news, he was accused of a violation of the Tenure of Office Act after firing his Secretary of War.
 Unlike President Trump, President Johnson faced an extremely hostile Congress when he ascended to the office after the assassination of Abraham Lincoln.
 While the House voted to impeach the President, the Senate failed (by one vote) to remove him from office.
 In the month prior to the vote, the stock market had gained 10%.
 The trial caused a brief pause in growth, but there was a 6% gain in the months that followed.

 U.S. Impeachment in the 1900s

-There is far more economic data available for the recent impeachment proceedings of the last century.
-The markets are also more developed and are globally integrated.
-This has changed the nature of the stock market, but provides us with information that can better inform us of what we could expect if a president were to be impeached in the future.
+There is far more economic data available for the recent impeachment proceedings during the last century.
+The markets are also far more developed on top of being globally integrated.
+This has changed the nature of the stock market, but provides us with information that can better inform us of what we could expect if a president were to be impeached.